tailhook/verwalter/doc/concepts.rst

 * Monitors cluster load and changes number of workers on demand
 * Does gradual software update of supervised services triggered by operator
 * Provides limited form of service discovery
-* All the features are scriptable by clean an simple lua_ code fragments
+* All the features are scriptable by clean and simple Lua_ code fragments

-It builds on top of lithos_ (which is isolation, containarization and supervising service) and cantal_ (which is sub-real-time monitoring and node discovery service).
+It builds on top of lithos_ (which is isolation, containerization, and supervising service) and cantal_ (which is sub-real-time monitoring and node discovery service).

 Verwalter is a framework for long-running services.
 It has abstractions to configure running 10 instances of service X or use 7% of capacity for service
-Y. And this resources will be consumed until configuration changed.
-This is in contrast with Mesos_ or Yarn_ which has "start task A until it completes" abstraction.
+Y. The resources are consumed until configuration changed.
+Contrast this approach with Mesos_ or Yarn_ which has "start task A until it completes" abstraction.
 (However, Verwalter can run and scale Mesos or Yarn cluster).